xyproto/tinyxxd/README.md

 ### What is it, and what can it do?

 The `xxd` utility is a command-line program widely used in Unix-like systems for creating a hexadecimal dump of a given binary file.
 Essentially, it converts binary data into a human-readable hexadecimal format, often for the purpose of debugging or examining the underlying data structure of files.
 It displays each byte of the input data as a two-digit hexadecimal number, often accompanied by its ASCII equivalent, if printable.
 Additionally, `xxd` can reverse the process, taking a hexadecimal dump and converting it back into binary.
-This functionality makes `xxd` a versatile tool for both inspecting binary data and performing conversions between binary and human-readable formats.

 ### General info